Kent, DA3 8ND

 How long will the operation work for?

-This question is difficult to answer because the operation has only been around for about 10 years.
-There is a published study which shows good success up to 7 years.
 As the tape is permanent, it is likely that the operation will remain successful in the long term.

 Is it a safe operation?